delfineonx/block-codeloader/README.md

   </div>

   <p>
-    Prefer assigning functions to globals (properties on <code>globalThis</code>).<br>
+    Prefer assigning callback functions to globals (properties on <code>globalThis</code>).<br>
-    Avoid <ins>named function declarations</ins> for callbacks, because when the loader rewires handlers manually (not after world code init), such declarations can behave unexpectedly.
+    Avoid <ins>named function declarations</ins> for events, because when the loader wires handlers, such declarations can behave unexpectedly.
   </p>

   <ul>